Black wedding: History

 Kafrissen wrote that "The first evidence of a plague wedding is from 1831, during Russia’s first cholera pandemic and then another written reference to one taking place in 1849 in Krakow.
 There isn’t much evidence of the weddings, however until the 1860s."

-There were records of black wedding being performed in Jewish communities around the world.
-There was one performed Mount of Olives in 1909.
+There were records of black weddings being performed in Jewish communities around the world.
+There was one performed on the Mount of Olives in 1909.
 Another was performed in 1918 in New York, during the Spanish flu.

 According to Nathan Meir, "In the early 20th century, a new category of marginal persons appeared: those who carried the physical and mental scars of World War and pogroms.
 Meir notes that two of the last recorded cholera weddings happened in Odessa in 1922 and involved people who carried the wounds of those events: a woman with an eye gouged out by pogromists, a war veteran who had been wounded and lost the ability to speak."

-The black wedding was most recently performed in Bnei Brak in March 2020 during the COVID-19 pandemic.
+A black wedding was performed in Bnei Brak in March 2020 during the COVID-19 pandemic.